FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 After that git will ask you to login to your github account to upload.

 ## Part F.
-### Make a short video of your modified barebones PiClock
+## Make a short video of your modified barebones PiClock

 **Take a video of your PiClock.**

 ## Part G.
-### Sketch and brainstorm further interactions and features you would like for your "clock" for Part 2.
+## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

-Hint: It does not literally need to be a clock.